molevolworkshop/molevolworkshop.github.io/README.md

 character.
 Such directories are not completely ignored, but any markdown files in them will not be converted to HTML content in the *_sites* directory.

-Markdown cheatsheets are available (links provied below) that show you how to create links, show images, create lists and tables, etc. You may be disappointed in how limited markdown seems to be.
-For example, you cannot have lists within lists, and only very basic tables are possible (no merging of rows or columns).
-It is possible to use CSS to achieve some desired effects (i.e. make some table columns wider than they ordinarily would be), but the simplicity of markdown encourages you to write content that is easier to comprehend by your readers.

 ### Cheatsheet links